cilium/cilium.io/src/posts/02-05-2017-bpf-updates-01/index.md

 tags:
   - bpf
   - bpf-updates
+ogSummary: 'This is the start of a regular newsletter around BPF written by Alexander Alemayhu.
+It will summarize ongoing development, presentations, videos and other information related to BPF and XDP.
+It will be released roughly once a week.'
 ---

-{{preview}}

-This is the start of a regular newsletter around BPF written by Alexander Alemayhu.
-It will summarize ongoing development, presentations, videos and other information related to BPF and XDP.
-It will be released roughly once a week.

-{{/preview}}

 This is the start of a regular newsletter around BPF written by Alexander Alemayhu.
 It will summarize ongoing development, presentations, videos and other information related to BPF and XDP.
 It will be released roughly once a week.